sawcordwell/sawcordwell.github.io/_drafts/possingham1997-1.md

 Define the following constants globally, they are used to specify the dimensions of the problem.
 [Possingham and Tuck (1997)][poss-tuck-97] specifically state that there are seven population abundance classes (`POPULATION_CLASSES`), where class 0 corresponds to extinct.
-They don't specifically mention how many classes there are to represent the years since last fire, but judging by Figure&nbsp;3 there are 13 (`FIRE_CLASSES`).
+They do not specifically mention how many classes there are to represent the years since last fire, but judging by Figure&nbsp;3 there are 13 fire classes (`FIRE_CLASSES`).
 A state is made up of a population class component and a years since fire class component, so the number of states (`STATES`) is the number of both classes multiplied together.
 In Possingham and Tuck there are four actions, but since I am only considering a single population for now that means I only have two actions (`ACTIONS`).
 Action `0` is do nothing, and action `1` is burn the forest patch.
+These constants are strictly neccesary but it leaves reading the code much nicer.

 {% highlight python %}
 # The number of population abundance classes
 POPULATION_CLASSES = 7
-# The number of classes of years since a fire
+# The number of years since a fire classes
 FIRE_CLASSES = 13
 # The number of states
 STATES = POPULATION_CLASSES * FIRE_CLASSES
 # The number of actions
 ACTIONS = 2
+ACTION_NOTHING = 0
+ACTION_BURN = 1
+{% endhighlight %}

+## Input validation

+Next we create some functions to help validate the inputs to various functions that we will define.
+We're going to want to send the action, population class, fire class, and a probability as input to multiple functions.
+If the values do not make sense, then an exception is raised that prints a useful error message that tells you what inout was expected and what input was passed.

+{% highlight python %}
+def check_action(x):
+    """Check that the action is in the valid range.""" if not (0 <= x < ACTIONS): msg = "Invalid action '%s', it should be in {0, 1}." % str(x) raise ValueError(msg)

+def check_population_class(x):
+    """Check that the population abundance class is in the valid range.""" if not (0 <= x < POPULATION_CLASSES): msg = "Invalid population class '%s', it should be in {0, 1, …, %d}." \
+              % (str(x), POPULATION_CLASSES - 1)
+        raise ValueError(msg)

+def check_fire_class(x):
+    """Check that the time in years since last fire is in the valid range.""" if not (0 <= x < FIRE_CLASSES): msg = "Invalid fire class '%s', it should be in {0, 1, …, %d}." % \
+              (str(x), FIRE_CLASSES - 1)
+        raise ValueError(msg)

+def check_probability(x, name="probability"):
+    """Check that a probability is between 0 and 1.""" if not (0 <= x <= 1):
+        msg = "Invalid %s '%s', it must be in [0, 1]." % (name, str(x))
+        raise ValueError(msg)
 {% endhighlight %}

 ## Habitat suitability